your business in our interactive demo!

 Debt Level

-Companies start with debt; it’s just a fact of business.
-Loans and lines of credit aren’t a problem, but investors need to see you can meet those payment obligations without suffering.
+Whether from friends and family or a financial institution, companies start with debt; it’s just a fact of business.
+Loans and lines of credit aren’t a problem, but a potential investor needs to see you can meet those payment obligations without suffering.

 Cash Flow

 The business world is full of ups and downs.
-High cash outflow and low or stagnate cash inflow indicates you probably don’t have a substantial cushion in case a problem arises.
-Or, as your debts increase, your company won’t be able to afford payments.
+High cash outflow and low or stagnate cash inflow indicates you probably don’t have a substantial cushion of cash and cash equivalents in case a problem arises.
+Or, as your debts increase, your company won’t be able to afford payments, which threatens your financial stability.

 What Financial Statements Do Investors Want To See?